The Hopf structure of symmetric group characters as symmetric functions: Notation and Preliminaries

-\begin{subsection}{Symmetric group characters as symmetric functions} In this section, we will define five additional bases for the ring of symmetric functions and discuss their connections to the characters of the symmetric group.
+In this section, we will define five additional bases for the ring of symmetric functions and discuss their connections to the characters of the symmetric group.
 Four of these appeared in \cite{OZ} and the fifth basis was introduced in \cite{AS}.

-The following expressions were developed from character polynomials and yields two analogues of the power sum basis.
+The following expressions were developed from character polynomials and yield two analogues of the power sum basis.
 For each $i, r>0$, define

 where $(x)_k=x(x-1)\cdots(x-k+1)$ denotes the $k$-th falling factorial.

 Then if a partition $\gamma$ is expressed as $\gamma = 1^{m_1(\gamma)}2^{m_2(\gamma)}\cdots \ell^{m_\ell(\gamma)}$, we set

 Note that by M\"obius inversion and Equation \eqref{eq:powerrects} we also have that